How to Increase Mobile App Engagement - Complete Guide

-- Distribution on playgrounds
+Distribution on playgrounds

-- Download for a fee
+Download for a fee

-- Branded placement on promotional sites
+Branded placement on promotional sites

-- Advertising on social networks
+Advertising in social networks

-- Affiliate programs of cross-promotion
+Affiliate programs of cross-promotion

-- Events (battle of gamers, etc.) Pre-planned (and paid for) hype and, as a consequence, the effect of "word of mouth"
+Events (battle of gamers, etc.), pre-planned (and paid for) hype and, as a consequence, the effect of "word of mouth"

 Paid tactics almost always have a guaranteed result, but LTV of attracted people must be above your costs.
-In other words, cost per engagement mobile app should be reasonable.
+In other words, the cost per engagement mobile app should be reasonable.
 That's why paid tactics are often used to support and consolidate the viral effect.

 Mobile app engagement statistics and DAU/MAU